mohsen-bahrami/GoodCitiesAreGoods/README.md

 # GoodCitiesAreGoods

-This repository contains the code and data used in the analysis of the paper 'Good Cities are Goods'
+This repository contains the code and data used in the analysis of the paper 'Economic Outcomes Predicted by Diversity in Cities'